CarolinaFledgling/portfolio-react/README.md

 I created schemas where I can manage content of: skills, projects and save messages from form.
 In the contact section I built a form where someone can enter the name , email, and message.
 The entered data is sent over and saved in Sanity.

-## Status

-**Work-in-Progress**

-## In the coming days I am planing :

-- make it more UX friendly.
-- refactoring,  make reusebale components etc.

 ## DEMO Link